 Just jump in with your wetsuit, fun and sooooo comfy.
 And it does not stop there, there are hot showers everywhere too!
 Right next to area where you get out of the water you can warm up under a hot shower!
 It's just too funny and smart thinking.
 Great for SCUBA diving in non-tropical conditions!

-As I had a rental car for camping I could even stay overnight the Izu Ocean Park - Whoohoo.
+As I had a rental car for camping I could even stay overnight the Izu Oceanic Park - Whoohoo.

-Some impressions of Izu Ocean Park / Izu Kaiyo Koen.
+Some impressions of Izu Oceanic Park / Izu Kaiyo Koen.

 |Dive area name||Shizuoka, Futo, Itō-shi, Sagami-nada Sea|